-- Pour the filling into a 9x13" baking dish and pop in the oven, baking for 30-45 minutes, or until bubbly and golden brown on the top.
+- Pour the filling into a 9x13" baking dish and bake for 30-45 minutes, or until bubbly and golden brown on the top.

-- Cut the Puff Pastry into 9 squares and space them out on a greased baking sheet.
+- Cut the Puff Pastry into 9 squares and space them out on the prepared baking sheet.

-- In the same oven, bake the Puff Pastry for 30 minutes or until the tops of the pastry are browned.
+- In the same oven, bake the Puff Pastry for 20 minutes or until the tops are browned.

 - Once all ingredients are cooked, assemble in bowls, dolloping the chicken pot pie filling in first, then topping with a square of Puff Pastry, before digging in!

 Make Ahead Tip: Bake the chicken in advance so you don't have to wait for it while preparing dinner!
 I like to bake mine on a Sunday, then chop it once cooled and store in the refrigerator until time to put together the pot pie.
 It makes the process a LOT easier.